Stuart Manley

 Stuart Manley (born 15 January 1979) is a Welsh professional golfer.

-Early life
+Early life and amateur career

-Manley was born in Mountain Ash in the historic county of Glamorgan.
+In 1979, Manley was born in Mountain Ash in the historic county of Glamorgan.
 He showed sporting promise at an early age, and at age 16 had trials with the football clubs Manchester United, Crystal Palace and Luton Town.

-However, he chose to concentrate on golf, taking a four-year scholarship to the University of West Florida.
+Manley, however, he chose to concentrate on golf, taking a four-year scholarship to the University of West Florida.
 The highlight of his amateur career was playing in the 2003 Walker Cup.